Welcome to the updated version of the Slough Safeguarding Children Partnership Procedures Manual.

 - Mobile/Tablet Compatibility

-This manual is devised to provide you with a set of chapters which comply with Working Together to Safeguard Children 2015.
-The content has been written in a succinct style which is intended to be accessible to a wide range of users from all the agencies that are partners in the LSCB and the third sector.
+This manual is devised to provide you with a set of chapters which comply with Working Together to Safeguard Children.
+The content has been written in a succinct style which is intended to be accessible to a wide range of users from all the agencies within the Safeguarding Children Partnership and the third sector.

 The manual has been organised with the Core Procedures in the most prominent place.
 These chapters explain the actions that must be taken when there are concerns about the welfare of a child.

 Chapters which relate to guidance have been written in Safeguarding Practice Guides which capture the most significant points and avoiding a level of detail which put the reader off.
 Where more detailed guidance is required, this can be included either through a link from a Safeguarding Practice Guide or as a replacement for a Safeguarding Practice Guide.